francescoaristei/K-R-Exercises/README.md

-### Content
+### K & R Exercises

-Exercises from The C Programming Language by K & R.
+Exercises from the book: The C programming Language by Kernighan and Ritchie.
+Each dir is a chapter from the book with the exercises inside of it.